techidaily/site-android-location-track/source/_posts/in-2024-how-to-spy-on-text-messages-from-computer-and-itel-p55t-drfone-by-drfone-virtual-android.md

 ![Spy on text messages from computer via mSpy](https://images.wondershare.com/drfone/article/2017/10/15074696134452.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The above three solutions enable users to monitor more than just text messages.
 They give parents the ability to keep track of what their children are saying to one another or who they are talking to.
 While there are many applications to spy monitoring software, perhaps the most important is in ensuring the safety of our young people.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xtylXDY9YfA?si=VonzSiDFGCpJm2uC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Two Ways to Track My Boyfriend's Itel P55T without Him Knowing